 Intentionally or not, Ford was most likely instrumental in nurturing Wayne’s increasingly public macho image.
 Other directors found Wayne more humble.
 Neither Mark Rydell nor Don Siegel, both liberals, wanted to cast Wayne (for The Cowboys in 1972, and The Shootist in 1976), but Wayne approached both directors, humbly asked for the part, and vowed utmost professionalism.
 Rydell and Sigel were both won over by Wayne and he delivered two of his better latter-day performances.

 Years earlier, Ford and Howard Hawks were just as instrumental for crafting Wayne’s presence and persona as Wayne himself was.
 On screen Wayne represented virtue, integrity and honesty.
 Off screen, Wayne exhibited none of these qualities, but that matters only if one confuses the persona with the person.
-If one insists that the two cannot be separated, then turn to Gregory Peck, who was probably the greatest of classic Hollywood’s western stars; he usually played men that fit the ideal mold of integrity, and actually lived up to that image off-screen (and was a better actor than Wayne to boot).
+If one insists that the two cannot be separated, then turn to Gregory Peck, who was probably the greatest of classic Hollywood’s western stars; he usually played men that fit the ideal mold of integrity, and actually lived up to that image off-screen.

 Many, including Wayne himself, claimed that Wayne was no great actor.
 There is some truth in that, but he was a great reactor, and that was the most essential quality for movie stars of yesteryear.
 Wayne stunned John Ford and critics with Red River, but he surpassed that performance in Ford’s The Searchers (1956), which may be the greatest film about America, bar none.
 His character was fleshed through rage, loss, despair, racist hatred, and redemption, which Wayne expertly expressed.
 Wayne gave exceptional performances in The Sands of Iwo Jima (1949) and The Quiet Man (1952), but his Rooster Cogburn in True Grit (1969), which won him a long overdue Oscar, was, comparatively, mannered (just as mannered in its way as Brando’s Don Corleone was as in a different way).